anderselton/yale-client/README.md

 ```bash
 pip install yaleclient
 ```
-The cli optionally reads these variables from envrionment, so you do not have to specify them as arguments.
+The yale-cli optionally reads these variables from envrionment, so you do not have to specify them as arguments.
 * YALE_USERNAME
 * YALE_PASSWORD